 This section contains the most common questions that we usually get from newcomers.
-If you have any question that does not appear here, please contact us.

 Respect your partner and be aware of your own limits.
 If you feel you're being pushed too much let, your partner know.
 Don't suffer; nobody will have a problem taking the pace back down a notch.
 Pay attention to others around you, the biggest cause of injury in Aikido is people being thrown or landing on other students training beside them.

 Well no, but like any physical exercise it does help.
 That aside, classes are taken at your pace and comfort.
-You should never feel it necessary to try and keep up with people who have been training for years.
+You should never feel it necessary to try to keep up with people who have been training for years.
 Relax and take it at your own pace.
 It’s your body and the only one you have so don’t destroy it trying to force it into condition.
 This will happen gradually and with time.
 As you continue regular training, the body will begin to relax and become suppler.
-Many people train in Aikido well into their 50’s and 60’s!
+Many people begin to train in Aikido well into their 50’s and 60’s!

 Classes start with a long warm-up and stretching routine.
 All stretches follow natural lines of the body and are used to increase suppleness, stabilise posture and breathing.
 All 3 of these combined, are necessary for developing Aikido technique.
 After the warm up, the instructor demonstrates techniques with a member of the class.
 In Aikido the role of the defender is called Tori and the attacker is called Uke.
 After the technique has been shown the class are invited to pair up and try the technique themselves alternating between the roles of Tori and Uke.
 Due to the nature of Aikido practice it is very important to learn how to receive a technique and fall safely.
 The art of receiving is called Ukemi.
 Learning Ukemi is probably the biggest mental block for beginners.
 It can be quite unnerving to learn to roll forwards and backwards naturally and without fear of hurting oneself.
-But over time and with practice falling, rolling and being flipped in techniques will become second nature.
+However, over time and with practice falling, rolling and being flipped in techniques will become second nature.
 Aikido movements also involve a lot of turning and pivoting.
 The footwork for these turning movements requires constant repetition to become fluid and stable during techniques and is practised extensively during every class.
 Aikido techniques are also performed from a kneeling posture.
 In Japanese society this was a formal greeting position and as such, one was vulnerable to attack.
 Techniques where developed to defend against these attacks.
 In modern day Aikido we use these techniques to train students to move from their hips.
 Weapons training are also incorporated into special weapon’s classes.
 Aikido’s routes are based on Sword and Staff movements of traditional Japanese Ryu.
 O-Sensei had mastered a number of styles before developing his own martial art and calling it Aikido.
-Weapons training are used to teach the student how to correct stance and posture and then apply these concepts to unarmed techniques.
+Weapons training is used to teach the student how to correct stance and posture and then apply these concepts to unarmed techniques.
 The sword or ken is substituted for a wooden sword known as a bokken and the staff, which is 4ft. in length, is known as a jo.

 For entry level a T-shirt (preferably long sleeves) and loose fitting bottoms are fine.
 Once you decide to carry on with the practice purchase of a keikogi (standard judo suit) is strongly advised.
-In Aikido we use the same suits as judo, preferably bleached white (not blue!!).
+In Aikido we use the same suits as judo, preferably bleached white (not blue).
 Karate suits are not be suitable, as they don’t tend to stand up to the gripping techniques.
 The judo suits are more durable and hard wearing.
-Entry level suits cost about €45 and should last 2-4 years.
-More durable suits start at €90 and last between 4-8 years.
+Entry level suits cost about £20 and should last 2-4 years.
+More durable suits start at around £50 and last between 4-8 years.

-Initially the only cost is an introductory course which, depending on the dojo and duration, cost from €30-€60.
-After an introductory course, regular classes can cost from €40-€50 approx per month.
-By the 3rd month most students have got a keikogi (training suit) which start at about €45 approx. There is no pay per class option.
-Training fees are on a monthly basis only; discounts are available for quarterly, 6 monthly and yearly payments.
+Initially the only cost is an introductory 8 week course which costs £60.
+After an introductory course, regular classes can cost from £20-£40 per month.
+By the 3rd month most students have got a keikogi (training suit) which start at about £20.
+There is currently pay per class option at £5 per class.
+However, students are encouraged to commit to regular training as this is the most effective way to learn the art.
+We recommend paying monthly and have various structures to accommodate levels of commitment; discounts are available for quarterly, 6 monthly and yearly payments.